Lakestar's Hommels launches Frankfurt blank cheque company

 ($1 = 0.8308 euros)

-Reporting by Douglas Busvine and Abhinav Ramnarayan; editing by Thomas Seythal, Kirsten Donovan
+Reporting by Douglas Busvine and Abhinav Ramnarayan; editing by Kirsten Donovan and Keith Weir

 Our Standards: The Thomson Reuters Trust Principles.